 Seeing the face responding and sculpting to the movements.
 When I’m finished massaging one side of the face, it’s amazing how relaxed, lifted, and contoured it appears in comparison to the side I haven’t worked on.
 After treatment, the face appears so much softer and the eyes are more vibrant.
 Clients are just in awe when they look in the mirror.
 It’s not just an external effect, something internally shifted as well.

-We’d like to offer a HUGE thanks to Janice Tome, for enlightening us on using jojoba as a face oil Gua Sha Massage.
-Janice is an Oncology Trained Aesthetician through Oncology Spa Solutions.Located in Topsham, Maine, Janice Tome Skincare specializes in the care of sensitive skin, anti-aging treatments, acne and general skin health.
+We’d like to offer a HUGE thanks to Janice Tome, for enlightening us on using jojoba as an affordable face oil Gua Sha Massage.
+Janice is an Oncology Trained Aesthetician through Oncology Spa Solutions.Located in Topsham, Maine, Janice Tome Skincare specializes in the care of sensitive skin, anti-aging treatments, acne, and general skin health.
 Janice is certified in Gua Sha by The Green Beauty Academy.

 READ MORE POSTS IN OUR HOW DO YOU HOBACARE SERIES:

-Do you use HobaCare Jojoba oil in your business or personal life?
+Do you use HobaCare Jojoba oil for facial Gua Sha, in your business, or in your personal life?

 Let us know!
 Your interview could be the next to show up on our blog!
 We’d love our readers and our social media followers to know – How Do YOU HobaCare?